okuvshynov/cubestat/README.md

                         How many datapoints to store.
 Having it larger than screen width is a good idea as terminal window can be resized
-  --cpu {collapsed,expanded,cluster}
+  --cpu {all,by_cluster,by_core}
+                        CPU mode - showing all cores, only cumulative by cluster or both.
+Can be toggled by pressing c.
   --color {red,green,blue,mixed}
   --percentages {hidden,last}
-                        Show numeric utilization percentage.
-Also can be toggled by pressing p.
+                        Show/hide numeric utilization percentage.
+Can be
+                        toggled by pressing p.
 ```

-Will ask for sudo access as it calls `powermetrics` and parses its output.

 Monitors:
-1. CPU utilization - configurable per core ('expanded'), cluster of cores: Efficiency/Performance ('cluster') or overall ('collapsed');
+1. CPU utilization - configurable per core ('expanded'), cluster of cores: Efficiency/Performance ('cluster') or both;
 2. GPU utilization;
 3. ANE power consumption.
 According to `man powermetrics` it is an estimate, but seems working good enough as a proxy to ANE utilization.